Tag Archives: nature

 linden tree leaves and flowers,

-A few related notes, just to round off my notes here about Linden.
+A few related things, just to round off my notes here about Linden.

 • Linden is relaxant and cooling.
 It gives wonderful support for conditions like high blood pressure, and stress related heart problems.